 Our Programs

-Monarch's spring break camps and summer camps work towards a collaboration between the music, dance, art and musical theatre classes culminating in final performances.
+Monarch's summer camp works towards a collaboration between the music, dance, art and theatre classes culminating in final performances.

 Music Program